Recent study by THL shows a decrease in gamblers at risk as well as reduction of the gambling frequency for 2019 in Finland.

 Problem Gambling in Finland

 Looking at the positive side, the recent study shows that non-problematic gambling has increased.
-Although the number of players for 2015 and 2019 remain similar, changes are observed in terms of the gambling frequency.
+Although the number of players for 2015 and 2019 remains similar, changes are observed in terms of the gambling frequency.
 According to the study, the Finns gambled less often and less frequently.

 Online Gambling is More Popular

-Looking at the 2015 numbers for online gamblers, there is an increase of 12.7 points and numbers from 2019 show 36.3% of gamblers going online.
+Looking at the 2015 numbers for online gamblers, there is an increase of 12.7 points, and numbers from 2019 show 36.3% of gamblers going online.
 Interest in foreign operators had also seen an increase from 3.3 to 5.4% of the users.

-The report also indicates that in 2019, only 2.5% of the gamblers accounted for 50% of the total spending for gambling.
+The report also indicates that in 2019, only 2.5% of the gamblers accounted for 50% of the total spending on gambling.
 Veikkaus Oy’s games hold 83.6% of the online gambling expenditure, while the remaining operators cover the rest 16.4%.

-THL Senior Researcher Anne Salonen commented on the subject: “Only a relatively few people gamble games offered by operators other than Veikkaus, when compared to the number of those gambling Veikkaus games.
+THL Senior Researcher Anne Salonen commented on the subject: “Only a relatively few people gamble games offered by operators other than Veikkaus when compared to the number of those gambling Veikkaus games.
 Then again, there is big money involved in foreign online games.
 Therefore, it is now important to monitor how the closing of the Finnish slot machines due to the coronavirus epidemic affects online gambling.”